CalebChen768/epidemicTrack/README.md

 2. **Setting a rate limit when "Check Am I Safe".** This prevents attackers from forging their visited places and timestamps, and from using brute-force attempts to infer risky locations stored on the server.

+3. **Removing "from home" and "to home" histories** when reporting or checking is the user safe.

 **My main improvement to the code -- – Using Private Set Intersection (PSI)"**

 While the server does not want to publicly disclose the list of high-risk locations, users may also be reluctant to expose their travel history to the server each time they check for infection risk.
 (This is different from the case where infected users *voluntarily* report their travel history to the server through a trusted institution.)